andrzejkolbuc/sf7_reserveit/backend/README.md

 **Response**: 204 No Content

+## Required PHP Extensions

+The application requires the following PHP extensions:
+- pdo_pgsql (for PostgreSQL database)
+- zip (for Composer package management)
+- bcmath (for RabbitMQ message handling)
+- amqp (for RabbitMQ integration)
+- redis (for caching)

+These extensions are automatically installed when using the provided Docker configuration.

 ## Error Responses

 The API uses standard HTTP status codes and returns error messages in a consistent format: